-That’s because, thanks to the foreign attachments to your dog’s own red blood cells, the body breaks them down under the mistaken belief that they are invading substances instead.
+That’s because, thanks to the foreign attachments to your dog’s red blood cells, the body breaks them down under the mistaken belief that they are invading substances instead.

 A long and scary story short, anemia ensues, which makes your dog weak, lethargic, prone to vomiting or passing out, and even in stark danger of losing their lives altogether if you don’t react fast.

-Remember, this is just as much a risk if your dog eats products related to onion, such as onion powders put into some foods, or even prepackaged products like onion rings.
+Remember, this is just as much a risk if your dog eats products related to the onion, such as onion powders put into some foods, or even prepackaged products like onion rings.

 No matter how well the onion is diluted or disguised in a given meal, it still poses quite the danger to your pet, and you should be cautious indeed with what you feed your beloved furry friend because of that.

 What to do if your dog eats an onion